senorcoders/rally-now/README.md

 # HELP!
 I got the white-screen-o-death!

 Read the previous quick start section.
-You didn't `ionic prepare`.
+You might not have `ionic cordova prepare`d.

 # I need to update the icon/splashscreen?